Interactive reporting with Shiny I

 What is Shiny?

-Shiny is a web application framework for R that allows you to build interactive web applications using R code.
+Shiny is a web application framework for R (and Python!) that allows you to build interactive web applications using R code.
 A Shiny app is a live, running R process: when a reader changes an input (selects a dropdown, moves a slider), the server re-executes R code and sends the updated output back to the browser.

 How Shiny works